tomasgv/xv6-on-mac/README.md

 # xv6-on-Mac
 Tutorial on how to compile XV6 on a Mac using [Lima](https://github.com/lima-vm/lima).
 Quick setup, launch and debug using gdb-multiarch.
 Yes, you can use it with ARM processors.

-Specially made for the Operative Systems course taught at CentraleSupélec.
+Specially made for the Operating Systems course taught at CentraleSupélec.

 ## Setup